 - In order to measure for a weightlifting belt, you need to measure your waist first.
-Remember, it is not the waist size you use for your pants.
+Remember, it’s not the waist size you use for your pants.

-- Typically your measurement for a lifting belt will be larger than your pant size.
+- Typically your measurement for a lifting belt will be larger than your pant size (for men)

 - Size also depends on your diet phase, height, and the types of exercises you plan to do.

-- The same steps apply to choosing a powerlifting belt or lever belt as for a weightlifting belt.
+- The same steps for choosing a weightlifting belt apply to choosing a powerlifting belt or lever belt

 We’ve all been there before.

-You order a piece of clothing online or buy it in store without trying it on.
-Then you come home.
-Only to find out it doesn’t fit you!
+You order a piece of clothing online or buy it in-store without trying it on.
+Then it arrives or you come home… only to find out it doesn’t fit you!

-As if this situation is not worse enough.
-Now you must return the item and get the proper sizing which might not be available.
+As if this isn’t bad enough, you now must return the item and get the proper sizing which might not be available.

-The same goes for a weightlifting belt or powerlifting belt.
+The same can happen when choosing a weightlifting belt or powerlifting belt.